 After a ten year IVF journey, involving 21 embryo transfers and one egg donor, Trina thought having children was out of the question.
 That was until they discovered overseas surrogacy.
 After many months of due diligence they entrusted Lotus Surrogacy to achieve their parenting goal.
 Trina is now a proud mum to gorgeous twin girls, Bayli and Kendal, who were born in February 2017.
 She will share their story

-Doug is a gay dad from Melbourne who now divides his time between Brisbane and Melbourne.
+Doug & his partner Brett are gay dads from Melbourne (together 22 years) who now live in Brisbane.
 Like many Australians, he and his partner used Growing Generations in California for gestational surrogacy.
 While it took many months to be matched, things then happened very quickly and seven months later their surrogate delivered twins.
-Doug’s children are now 10 year olds!
-Doug will discuss how US surrgoacy works, how they decided on an IVF clinic and how payments, insurance and the US hospital system work
+Their children Leah & Daniel are now 11 year olds!
+Doug will discuss how US surrogacy works, how they decided on an IVF clinic and how payments, insurance and the US hospital system work

-Daniel and his partner engaged in surrogacy in the US and have recently welcomed a newborn.
+Daniel and his partner engaged in surrogacy in the US after an early birth in India four years ago.
+They have recently welcomed a newborn via California.
 Daniel will discuss their experience of the US system, how they chose an agency, IVF clinic and how US surrogacy works from a parents perspective

 Marian is an intended parent from Adelaide.
 Shortly after becoming married, Marian was diagnosed with complicated auto-immune diseases which would put her and her baby’s health at serious risk should she attempt a pregnancy.
 It became their quest to find a surrogate through the online community.
 They were successful in engaging with their (now) close friend and surrogate – Brisbane based Rachel Kunde.
 While they experienced tragedy when Baby Hugo was born with a rare, fatal neurological condition, they refused to give up.
 David and Marian are now looking forward to the birth of ‘Thumper’ in June 2018 again with the help of Rachel.
 In their spare time, Marian and David run Fertility Connections (a volunteer-run community for surrogates, intended parents, egg and sperm donors).